ga-wdi-boston/wdi_6_js_demo_basics/README.md

 });
 ```

-As you might imagine, there are also `map` and `reduce` functions that do the same thing as their Ruby equivalents.
+There are also `map` and `reduce` functions that do the same thing as their Ruby equivalents.

 ## Hashes?

-**There is no such thing as a hash in JavaScript.** That being said, examine the following code:
+**There is no such thing as a hash in JavaScript.** That said, consider the following:

 ```js
 var friend = {